fstk5/cypat-linux-checklist/README.md

 ### Update all available packages through apt

-- Usually, `sudo apt update && sudo apt upgrade` is sufficient for this.
+- Usually, `sudo apt update && sudo apt upgrade && sudo snap refresh` is sufficient for this.
 - Updates all package lists and gets new package versions from the set mirror.

 ### Search for unauthorized files